kubedb/website/content/docs/v2025.7.31/guides/redis/reconfigure/overview.md

 # Reconfiguring Redis

-This guide will give an overview on how KubeDB Ops-manager operator reconfigures `Redis` database.
+This guide will give an overview on how KubeDB Ops-manager operator reconfigures `Redis/Valkey` database.

 ## Before You Begin